mmazinjameel/Operating-System-Compendium/README.md

 ### Attributes of a Process
-OS keep tracks of the proce ss using a table like data structure and each entry in the table is process control block (PCB).
+OS keep tracks of the process using a table like data structure and each entry in the table is process control block (PCB).
 PCB has process ID, PC, etc. When the process is running and it's time slice is expired, then its current CPU register values are saved into the PCB.
 When it is scheduled to run, these values are restored from the PCB back into the CPU registers and the program continues executing.

 ___